nordew/go-stash/README.md

-# GoCache
+# GoStash

-GoCache is a lightweight, in-memory cache package written in Go.
+GoStash is a lightweight, in-memory cache package written in Go.
 It provides a simple API for caching data with support for time-to-live (TTL) expirations, safe concurrent access, and an optional background worker that cleans up expired items automatically.

 ## Features